paymentez/pg-magento-plugin/README.md

 ## Maintenance
-If you need update the plugin to latest version execute step 2 of Installation [here](#2.-download-and-installation)
+If you need update the plugin to latest version execute: `composer update paymentez/magento2`

 ## Fraud notifications via webhook